Huseyn Derya

 Huseyn Muradov (29 June 1975 – 15 March 2014), better known by his stage name Huseyn Derya, was an award-winning Azerbaijani rapper and actor from Baku, Azerbaijan.

 Early life

-Darya was born on June 29, 1975, in Baku, the district of Bakikhanov.
+Darya was born on June 29, 1975, in Baku, in the district of Bakikhanov.

-He graduated from Baku secondary school No. 4, and accepted to Baku State University, but at the same time there was a war in Azerbaijan.
+He graduated from Baku secondary school No. 4, and was accepted to Baku State University, but at the same time, there was a war in Azerbaijan.
 He dropped out of university and joined the army.
-After coming back from the war, he continued his career as a musician.
+After returning from the war, he continued his career as a musician.

 On March 14, 2014, he was badly injured in a traffic accident, and died on the next day.